mitmath/1806/summaries.md

 λ=λ̄, which means that **λ is real**.
 (It follows that the eigenvector x is also real *if* the matrix A is real-symmetric.)

+Similarly, given two eigensolutions Ax₁=λ₁x₁ and Ax₂=λ₂x₂ with λ₁≠λ₂, we can take the dot product x₁ᴴAx₂=λ₂x₁ᴴx₂=⋯, and after a couple of lines we immediately found x₁ᴴx₂=0.
+The **eigenvectors are orthogonal**, and they can be chosen (scaled) to be **orthonormal**.

+I didn't prove diagonalizability.
+(There are various proofs you can easily find online.
+See e.g. [this video](https://www.youtube.com/watch?v=_2gGqEGA_IY) if you are curious, but they seem slightly too tricky for 18.06.)

+Since a **Hermitian matrix has an orthonormal basis of eigenvectors**, we can call the eigenvectors q₁,q₂,⋯, and put them as the columns of a **unitary** matrix Q (= orthogonal if A is real).
+(Formerly, we called this X.)
+We can write:

+* A = QΛQᴴ = ∑ₖ λₖqₖqₖᴴ

+Equivalently, to **expand an arbitrary vector x** in the eigenvector basis, we **just need to take dot products**.
+Formerly, to write x=∑ₖcₖxₖ, to find the coefficients c we had to solve Xx=x, or c=X⁻¹x.
+Now, to write x=∑ₖcₖqₖ, the coefficients are just **cₖ=qₖᴴx**, or x=∑ₖqₖ(qₖᴴx).  *Expressing a vector in an orthonormal basis is easy.*

+Gave some examples of how you could use this to more easily understand e.g. working out Aⁿx if A is Hermitian (or real-symmetric).

 **Further reading:** Strang, sections 6.3–6.4, 9.2; video [lecture 23](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-23-differential-equations-and-exp-at/), [lecture 25](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-25-symmetric-matrices-and-positive-definiteness/), and [lecture 26](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-26-complex-matrices-fast-fourier-transform/).

+## Upcoming Lecture 28 (November 19)

+### Positive-definite/semidefinite matrices

+A lot of Hermitian matrices in practice come in the form BᴴB (or BᵀB for real B) for some matrix B.  e.g. we have seen several of these already, in least-squares and circuit/graph problems.
+Such matrices are not only Hermitian, but they are **positive-definite**.

+In particular, a positive-definite matrix A is a Hermitian matrix A=Aᴴ that *additionally* has the following *equivalent* properties:

+* All eigenvalues λ of A are > 0.
+* xᴴAx > 0 for *any* vector x≠0.
+* A = BᴴB for some full-column-rank matrix B
+* All the pivots are > 0 in Gaussian elimination of A.

+These are all *equivalent*: any one of these properties implies *all* of the other properties for a Hermitian A.   I proved a couple of the equivalencies, but not all; some more equivalencies are proved in the textbook.

+A positive **semidefinite** matrix is almost the same, except you replace "> 0" with "≥ 0", and A = BᴴB is positive semidefinite for *any* B (not necessarily full rank).
+(The pivots are > 0, but A may be singular.)

+(There are also "negative definite" and "negative semidefinite" matrices, which are the same things except with the opposites signs, i.e. "< 0" or "≤ 0" above.)

+### Eigenvalues and the SVD

+Connection of SVD to eigenvalues:  showed that the singular values σ² are the *nonzero eigenvalues* of *either* AᵀA *or* AAᵀ, the right singular vectors v are corresponding eigenvectors of  AᵀA, and the left singular vectors are eigenvectors of AAᵀ.
+Long ago, we already showed that rank(AᵀA)=rank(AAᵀ)=rank(A)=rank(Aᵀ).
+Now, showed that AᵀA and AAᵀ always have the *same nonzero eigenvalues*.
+They can have different numbers of *zero* eigenvalues because N(AᵀA)=N(A) ≠ N(Aᵀ)=N(AAᵀ) in general.

+**Further reading:** Strang, sections 6.4–6.5, 9.2, and video [lecture 25](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-25-symmetric-matrices-and-positive-definiteness/) and [lecture 26](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-26-complex-matrices-fast-fourier-transform/).
+Strang, sections 7.1–7.2, and video [lecture 29](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-29-singular-value-decomposition/)